ThorstenHans/workshops/spinkube/workshop/02-running-spinapps-on-spinkube.md

 - `http-ts`: HTTP request handler using Typescript
 - `http-zig`: HTTP request handler using Zig

-Once you've create a Spin App using one of the templates shown above, you run `spin build` (or `spin b`) to compile the source code into WebAssembly (a `.wasm` file will be created).
+Once you've create a Spin App using one of the templates shown above, you can run `spin build` (or `spin b`) to compile the source code into WebAssembly (a `.wasm` file will be created).
 Additionally, there is the Spin Manifest (`spin.toml`), which holds essential metadata - such as the actual trigger configuration - of the Spin App.

 Spin Apps are distributed using OCI artifacts.
 An OCI artifact of a Spin App consists of the `.wasm` file and the `spin.toml`, meaning it consists of everything that is required to run a particular app in different environments.
 OCI artifacts can be distributed through popular registries like Docker Hub, or hosted offerings such as Azure Container Registry (ACR), Amazon Elastic Container Registry (Amazon ECR), GCP Artifact Registry, or others.